mega-calibrator/DDC-for-CRT/README.md

 <br/>
 these codes normally adjust controls found in the OSD menu that are not listed in the DDC specifications

-some monitors support controls not found in the normal OSD menu
+some monitors support controls not found in the standard/user OSD menu

 unspecified codes may cause unexpected behavior ~ if possible, make a post with your unique findings